How does this medication work? What will it do for me?

-Each ready-to-use, single-use syringe contains 162 mg of tocilizumab in 0.9 mL of sterile solution.
+Each ready-to-use, single-use syringe or prefilled autoinjector contains 162 mg of tocilizumab in 0.9 mL of sterile solution.
 Nonmedicinal ingredients: L-arginine, L-arginine hydrochloride, L-histidine, L-histidine hydrochloride monohydrate, L-methionine, polysorbate 80, and water for injection.
 Preservative-free.
 Latex-free.

 How should I use this medication?

-For the treatment of rheumatoid arthritis, tocilizumab may be given as an intravenous (IV) infusion or as a subcutaneous injection (under the skin).
-For the treatment of giant cell arteritis only the subcutaneous injection is used.
-For other conditions (pJIA, sJIA), only the intravenous infusion may be used.
-The recommended intravenous adult dose of tocilizumab is based on body weight.
-The usual starting dose is 4 mg per kilogram, and can be increased up to 8 mg per kilogram depending on how a specific person responds to this medication.
+For the treatment of rheumatoid arthritis, the usual starting dose is 4 mg per kilogram, and can be increased up to 8 mg per kilogram depending on how a specific person responds to this medication.
 Tocilizumab is given once every 4 weeks as an IV infusion over a 1-hour period.

 The recommended adult dose of the subcutaneous form of tocilizumab for treatment of rheumatoid arthritis is also based on body weight.
 Generally, adults who weigh less than 100 kg will start by injecting 162 mg subcutaneously, on the same day of the week, every second week.
 Depending on how well you tolerate the medication, the dose may be increased to 162 mg once weekly.
 For people who weigh more than 100 kg, you will use 162 mg subcutaneously every week.
 Your doctor may adjust the frequency of your dose based on how well the medication works for you.

-The recommended adult dose of the subcutaneous form of tocilizumab for treatment of giant cell arteritis is 162 mg injected subcutaneously once weekly.
-In some cases your doctor may decrease your dose to once every second week.
+For the treatment of giant cell arteritis, the recommended adult dose of tocilizumab is 162 mg injected subcutaneously once weekly.
+In some cases, your doctor may decrease your dose to once every second week.

 If you are injecting the medication yourself, your doctor or health care professional will show you how to inject the medication properly and have you inject your first dose in the office or clinic.
 If you have any questions about how to use your medication, contact your doctor or health care professional.